jadecobra/python_tdd_exercises/DICTIONARIES.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-we fix update the values to make it pass
+we update the values to make it pass

 ```python
         self.assertEqual({(1, 2): "value"}, {(1, 2): "value"})
 ```

+and update our knowledge of creating dictionaries to say we can use `tuples`, `booleans`, `floats`, `integers`, and `strings` as keys in a dictionary

-## Dictionary creation with lists, set, or dicts as keys
+## Can we create a Dictionary with lists as keys?

 ### <span style="color:red">**RED**</span>: make it fail